prafulnair/ford-fulkerson-network-flow/README.md

 ## Recent changes

 - The project previously lived as a single monolithic script.
 It has been reorganised into the modules described above so that algorithms, models, graph generation, and IO code can be reused independently and tested in isolation.
+GPT-Codex was used for code documentation, technical-debt removal, fixing bugs and for deployment help.